 - Drill which can make a 3/16" hole in the mounting surface+

 - Screwdriver with Phillips head

-- Cutting shears which will cut the track if necessary and a cutting tool for
+- Cutting shears which will cut the track if necessary and a cutting tool for the lead-out wire

 - Crimping tool (Item No. CRIMP)

 - Voltage test meter (Item No. EVT-D)

 To Install the Battery/Solar Unit

 Both the solar powered box (SPB) and the High Powered Solar box (SPB-HP) come fully assembled.
 For optimum performance it is essential that the solar panel faces south (for applications in countries located in the northern Hemisphere; for countries in the southern hemisphere, the solar panel should face north).
 Be sure to select a location where the solar panel will not be shaded by trees, buildings, or other objects.